Who You Know Always Matters

 Whether you’re working for someone else, trying to grow in an area of your career or industry, or contemplating going out on your own, networking is very valuable.
 First, because networking leads to building new relationships.
 And relationships are everything.

 There is always something that somebody else can help provide to you and you can provide to somebody else.
-It’s important to know what you bring to the table – and to realize that you can’t possibly know everything.
-Listening to others, learning from them, is how we expand our intellectual capabilities and move forward.

 Of course, I’m the first to admit that I get nervous walking into a networking event.
 All those people circulating, shoving their business cards in my face.
 Not my favorite setting.